Huevos and Grits

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-• Grits – Use either “quick” grits or old-fashioned stone ground.
+• Grits – Use either quick grits or old-fashioned stone ground grits.
 Not sure?
 Check out my Cheese Grits post for a run down on the differences.

 • Garlic Powder – You can substitute one clove of finely minced fresh garlic.

-• Salsa – To save time, use a good purchased brand.
+• Salsa – If you like, you can make your own by following my Basic Salsa recipe.
+But, to save time, use a good purchased brand such as Herdez.
 Suit yourself as to mild, medium, or hot.

 • Cheddar Cheese – No, it’s not a southwestern ingredient.
 It’s part of the “southern” of this recipe.
 I prefer sharp or extra sharp Cheddar.